I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-Inside the front cover of the CD booklet is a paragraph which serves as a quick introduction to the title character (I assume he's the armored, Snake Plissken lookin' fella on the album cover) -- an unnamed warrior of the future who, due to a mysterious temporal fluke during an enemy attack, has fallen through a wormhole in time.
+Inside the front cover of the CD booklet is a paragraph which serves as a quick introduction to the title character (I assume he's the armored, Snake Plissken–lookin' fella on the album cover)—an unnamed warrior of the future who, due to a mysterious temporal fluke during an enemy attack, has fallen through a wormhole in time.
 Since that event, the flow of time has taken him wherever there is conflict, so he has taken part in countless wars throughout the ages.

 "For The One I Lost" opens with some soothing acoustic strumming before settling into a nice chugging power-metal groove.
 The speedy "Shadow From The Past" features some twin-guitar interplay that reminded me of the Rainbow classic "Kill The King," and then things heavy up big time at the album's center point with "Time Itself," where the riffs occasionally approach thrash velocity.

-"Upon This Withered Earth" is the longest track on the album at nearly seven minutes, beginning once again with some impressive acoustic noodling and developing into a full on atmospheric epic with excellent guitar work throughout.
+"Upon This Withered Earth" is the longest track on the album at nearly seven minutes, beginning once again with some impressive acoustic noodling and developing into a full-on atmospheric epic with excellent guitar work throughout.
 "I Alone" picks up the pace and turns into a crunchy, all-men-play-on-ten anthem of strength and defiance that's bound to get heads banging and devil horns raised high.

-Overall Eternal Soldier is another solid outing for Ancient Empire.
-Their concepts are cool, the musicianship is high quality, and the album is well produced as usual and sounds great at high volume.
+Overall, Eternal Soldier is another solid outing for Ancient Empire.
+Their concepts are cool, the musicianship is high quality, and the album is well-produced as usual and sounds great at high volume.
 Once again, nice work, fellas!

 More From Ancient Empire

-The Summer of 2018 has been a busy season for the Ancient Empire camp.
-In addition to the release of Eternal Soldier in late July, the band appeared at this year's edition of the Headbangers Open Air festival in Brande-Hörnerkirchen, Germany, where they shared the stage with such old-school traditional metal legends as Manilla Road, Anvil, Tankard, Girlschool and many more.
+The Summer of 2018 was a busy season for the Ancient Empire camp.
+In addition to the release of Eternal Soldier in late July, the band appeared at the 2018 edition of Headbangers Open Air festival in Brande-Hörnerkirchen, Germany, where they shared the stage with such old-school traditional metal legends as Manilla Road, Anvil, Tankard, Girlschool, and many more.

 © 2018 Keith Abt